 Is it time to go green?

-The UK is turning green - not only did greenhouse gas emissions continue to fall last year, but renewable sources produced more energy than the UK’s eight nuclear power stations, for the first time ever.
+The UK is turning green - not only do greenhouse gas emissions continue to fall, but 2020 saw renewable sources produce more energy than fossil fuels, for the first time ever.

 So, is it time we all went green?

 Renewable energy is simply energy from sources that are not depleted when used, such as wind or solar power.

 So where there is a finite amount of fossil fuels in the world - when one piece of coal is used, it’s gone forever as an energy source – resources such as wind and solar power have no limit on the number of times they can be used to generate power.

 If the environment is your top priority, then it could be worth signing up to a green energy deal which will see your supplier use renewable sources to provide some or all of your gas and electricity.

 Last year saw Britain’s overall greenhouse gas emissions drop by 10.7%, with CO2 emissions from transport falling by 19.6%, and by 8.7% across industry.

 CO2 emissions from the energy supply sector fell by 11.9% following lower demand during the pandemic and the continued reduction in fossil fuel use in power stations.

 On the flipside, as more of us stayed indoors during the multiple lockdowns, CO2 emissions from the residential sector increased by 1.8%.